jbowes/repl/content/what-is-the-idempotency-key-header.md

 `POST` won't create a new one; `N > 1` requests to create a large blue bonnet always result in only 1 large blue bonnet existing.

+The [`idempotency-key`][idemspec] header is another way to bring idempotence to non-idempotent HTTP methods (particularly `POST`).
+The caller can supply a unique value for the header.
+If the header is supplied, then the server returns the same response for any requests with the same value for `idempotency-key` (usually within a 24 hour window; we can't expect infinite storage).
+But if we can make a `POST` idempotent based on the request contents, what's the use of this header?

+A hint lies in companies that implement it:
+- [Stripe][stripe]
+- [Square][square]
+- [Twilio][twilio]
+These are companies that provide APIs interacting with the outside world, where each action is expensive (sometimes in real money), and the expense componds with duplicates (e.g. charging a user twice for the same good also damages reputation).

+An SMS API wants to let its clients send a message to user X with message body "you have a new notification" more than once, maybe within minutes or seconds of each other, or even at the same time.
+Further, they also want to allow the clients to have a means to prevent duplicate sends if from the client's point of view, there is only one message.
+Doing this with content-based idempotence would require additional significant fields in the request body, ultimately boiling down to a unique key - essentially identical to the `idempotency-key` header.
+Putting the field in an HTTP header allows for easier reuse between API endpoints, and keeps values out of the schema that aren't directly meaningful for the problem space.

+Ignoring any imposed expiration on `idempotency-key` values, adding the header to `POST` requests makes them look a lot like `PUT`s.

 - summary of what it is (for ops that need idempotentcy but aren't natively so, plus what the heck idempotency is
 - who uses it
 - the draft spec